Let’s talk about our financial independence strategy.

 Also I’m waiting for the next crash to come.
 I think US and EU markets are too high now.
 I can’t predict the rest of the world.
 So I wait.
 I live with the hope (maybe it’s silly) that I’m going to roughly time the market.
 At the point when the shit hits the fan and everybody runs about yelling that the end of the world is coming, I’ll be there!

 So, since we’ll keep earning money that we can’t possibly spend, at the moment we don’t have any idea where to put it other than the stockmarket.
 Maybe more rental properties, but only if we have a really good feeling about it and it makes sense.

 When we decided we want to be financially independent, we only had rental properties in mind.
-We knew that once four of the five flats were paid off, the income they would generate would be enough to pay for all our expenses.
+We knew that once RE is paid off, the income they would generate would be enough to pay for all our expenses.
 Plus we wouldn’t even have to pay any income tax (more on that later).
 We didn’t have a fancy financial independence strategy.

 Now with the online business we have the second (mostly passive) major income stream which was easier and quicker to build up than finding and buying the rental properties but generates the same level of income.
 This is basically double FI.
 Whatever we make on top of that on the stockmarket and our freelance work is a buffer.

 Start a business!
 Never in my wildest dreams did I predict that my website was going to produce that sort of income anytime soon.
 Now that it basically more than covers our expenses, when I think about it properly, such projects are probably the quickest, cheapest, less risky, and most fun way of becoming financially independent (apart from winning at the lottery or inheriting a ton of money).

 You can still play on the stockmarket.
 For the stockmarket strategy (SWR) you need quite a lot of money and time (to wait for compunding or simply to build up your portfolio).
 You can still do it, but I encourage you to do something else as well.